– a fictional short read based on a true incident.

 ‘What happened?
 Who’s responsible?’
 Susan demanded.

 ‘You’re right.’
-Susan held the mug of steaming coffee between her hands but didn’t drink.
+Susan reached for the coffee that the aide was still holding out to her.
+She held the mug of steaming coffee between her hands but didn’t drink.

 A man wearing a search and rescue uniform stepped toward the siblings.
 ‘Ms Cummings, I’m O’Malley.
 I’m in charge of the team.
 I’ve been here with your brother since late last night.’
 He offered his hand.

 ‘We don’t know.
-It wasn’t until almost midnight that the um…situation had been fully realized.’
+It wasn’t until almost midnight that the situation had been fully realized.’

 Ron replied for O’Malley.
 ‘Mum had evidently dressed in a hurry.
 Her slippers aren’t here and her GPS shoes are still under the bed.
 We think she may have followed someone else’s visitor or a member of staff out the front door around 9pm.
 With the rain, they would have been concentrating on getting to their vehicle.
 Being so late well…Who would think?’
 He paused to wipe rainwater from his face.